ultron-hiof/ultron/README.md

 an output path to where it will create a new folder tree, an array containing all the folder names(categories) and the image size you want for the images.

+* **input_path** is the directory where your video files are located.
+* **output_path** is where the new images is to be saved.
+* **folders** are the folders which the images is split between so you can easily label them later.
+(The folders must be created in advance by the user for now, update will come later where the function call will create the folders for you.)
+* **img_size** is the desired size of your image (For now the function creates a square image, update comming!)

 Example:

 ```python